maxnyla/Pawsome/README.md

 # Wireframe

-The wireframe was designed using [Balsamiq](https://balsamiq.com/wireframes/)
+The wireframe was designed using [Microsoft Paint]
+I created two wireframes for each html page, one for the mobile view and another for the desktop view.

 # UX